pekelund-dev/codex-test/docs/cloud-run-deployment.md

 3. Reuse the runtime service accounts created in this guide (or grant them `roles/datastore.user`) so the Cloud Run service, Cloud Function, and any local admin scripts can all read/write the shared documents.
 4. When setting environment variables, ensure `FIRESTORE_PROJECT_ID` (Cloud Run) and `RECEIPT_FIRESTORE_PROJECT_ID` (Cloud Function) point to this project.
 If you override collection names, update both components accordingly.

+> 💡 **No service-account keys needed on Cloud Run:** the deployed service automatically authenticates with Firestore through its runtime service account.
+Leave `FIRESTORE_CREDENTIALS` unset when running on Cloud Run or other Google Cloud hosts that support [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc).
+Only create JSON keys for local development or third-party platforms that cannot use Workload Identity.

 ---

 ## 3. Create a Runtime Service Account and Grant Permissions